-How do I set fair prices for my work?
+How do I set fair prices for my hobby?

-As for setting your prices - research, research, research; find out what the going rate is in your area for the type of work you'll be doing.
+As for setting your prices for your hobby – research, research, research; find out what the going rate is in your area for the type of work you’ll be doing.

 However, remember that you may not make what they do right away if someone is an expert in the industry.
 Price your services reasonably when you begin, and increase over time.